daviethedeveloper/SQL_Project_DataScience/README.md

 # Introduction
-📊 Dive into the data job market!
-Focusing on data analyst roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.

 🔍 SQL queries?
 Check them out here: [project_sql folder](/project_sql/)

 # Background
-Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.

-Data hails from my [SQL Course](https://lukebarousse.com/sql).
-It's packed with insights on job titles, salaries, locations, and essential skills.

 ### The questions I wanted to answer through my SQL queries were:

-1. What are the top-paying data analyst jobs?
+1. What are the top-paying data scientist jobs?
 2. What skills are required for these top-paying jobs?
-3. What skills are most in demand for data analysts?
+3. What skills are most in demand for data scientist?
 4. Which skills are associated with higher salaries?
 5. What are the most optimal skills to learn?

 # Tools I Used
-For my deep dive into the data analyst job market, I harnessed the power of several key tools:
+For my deep dive into the data scientist job market, I harnessed the power of several key tools:

 - **SQL:** The backbone of my analysis, allowing me to query the database and unearth critical insights.
 - **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.